 TG: Is it sadly elegant or elegantly sad?
 How’s a man supposed to keep his head on straight with a worried mind?
 And, yes, “Worried Mind” is a song performed by several artists, but other than that phrase, there doesn’t seem to be a direct link here.
-In fact, forget all that who-wrote-what nonsense for seven minutes and twenty-four seconds while this perfect slice of Blues eases your ever-lovin’ mind.
+In fact, forget all that who-wrote-what nonsense for seven minutes and twenty-four seconds while this perfect slice of blues eases your ever-lovin’ mind.

-CM: In a bout of ambition and/or irony, Zeppelin spiked their first completely original blues with extra chords and measures to stamp it as their own.
+CM: In a bout of ambition and/or irony, Zeppelin spiked their first completely original blues with extra measures to stamp it as their own.
 Some of it is over the top – Plant seems to try too hard – but other aspects are welcome, like Jones’ organ backdrop and Page’s convincing testimonials.

 CM: The finessed tune, playing, and subject matter made this an easy choice.